 It’s so easy to waste time doing things that seem urgent, but aren’t truly important.
 Money is never really urgent but it’s one of the few things that are important.
 You should make getting smart with your money a priority.
 Act now.
 Be consistent.
 Make the results you want actually happen.
 Don’t suffer from inaction or a year from now you’ll be kicking yourself you didn’t start sooner.

-The seven paths to money mediocrity (and how to avoid them)
+The six paths to money mediocrity (and how to avoid them)

 Change is fucking scary.
 This means we tend to default to what we know.
 You really want to go to the gym and try a Zumba class but you’re secretly shitting yourself that you’ll mess up the steps and looking dumb, so instead you hit the couch watching reruns of the bachelor.
 Yes, there’s something warm and reassuring about our comfort zone, but you need to push through the awkward first stages change if you want life to be different (read: better).
 When it comes to getting ahead with money, I see the same seven roadblocks that stop people from making meaningful change with money.
 This eBook covers what these mistakes are and how to avoid them.
 Enter your email below and get it straight to your inbox.
 No spam, I promise.